openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 Given these limitations we are currently focusing on passt.
 It could be an option assuming not having IPv6 support, nor integrating with service meshes or metrics is a possibility.

-## Infrastructure Needed [optional]

-Use this section if you need things from the project.
-Examples include a new subproject, repos requested, github details, and/or testing infrastructure.